The defect of the F-pure threshold: Introduction

 In birational geometry it is important to understand the behavior of a measure of singularities under blow-ups.
 Little is known about the behavior of F-invariants in this context and there are simple examples showing that they behave pathologically after blowing up the closed point of a local ring \cite{MPST}.
 In contrast, we are able to establish a degree of control for the defect of F-pure threshold.

 \begin{theoremx} Let $X$ be a locally F-finite and F-pure scheme of characteristic $p > 0$ and suppose that $\pi \colon Y \to X$ is the blow-up of a closed point $x \in X$.
-Assume that the exceptional divisor $E$ of $\pi$ is arithmetically Gorenstein and globally F-split.
+Assume that the exceptional divisor $E$ of $\pi$ is arithmetically Gorenstein and globally F-split\footnote{We note that that this property is equivalent to the associated graded ring of the maximal ideal being Gorenstein and F-pure}.
 Then $\OO_{X, x}$ is F-pure and $\dfpt(Y) \leq \dfpt(\OO_{X,x}) = \dfpt (E)$ (Theorem \ref{thm associated graded}, Proposition \ref{prop: blowup}).

-Moreover, a similar result holds for the F-signature: if $E$ is globally F-regular, then $\OO_{X,x}$ is strongly F-regular and $\s(E) \leq \s(\OO_{X,x})$ (Theorem \ref{thm associated graded}). \end{theoremx}
+Moreover, a similar result holds for the F-signature: if $E$ is arithmetically Gorenstein and globally F-regular, then $\OO_{X,x}$ is strongly F-regular and $\s(E) \leq \s(\OO_{X,x})$ (Theorem \ref{thm associated graded}). \end{theoremx}

 We also obtain new results about the local behavior of $\dfpt(R)$.

 \begin{theoremx} Let $(R, \m)$ be an F-finite F-pure local ring of characteristic $p > 0$.
 Then \begin{enumerate} \item if $\dfpt (R) < 2$ and $R$ is normal then $R$ is strongly F-regular (Proposition~\ref{prop: condition F-regular}); \item if $R$ is Gorenstein and $f$ is a parameter such that $R/(f)$ is F-pure, then $\dfpt (R) \leq \dfpt (R/(f))$ (Proposition~\ref{prop hyperplane}); \item if $(A, \m_A) \to (R, \m_R)$ is a flat local map of F-finite F-pure rings with $R/\m_A R$ reduced, then $\dfpt (A) \leq \dfpt (R)$ (Proposition~\ref{prop: ineq flat 1}); \item if $(A,\m_A) \to (R,\m_R)$ is a flat local map of F-finite F-pure rings with $R/\m_A R$ Gorenstein, then $\dfpt (R) \leq \dfpt (R) + \dfpt(R/\m_A R)$ (Theorem \ref{gorenstein flat}); \item in addition, if $R/\m_A R$ is regular, then $\dfpt(A) = \dfpt(R)$ (Corollary \ref{coroll A1}). \end{enumerate} \end{theoremx}